netgen/local-development-setup/ssl/README.md

 ### 8.2 If using Ubuntu

-Register the created RCA with Ubuntu RCS (System Keychain), by executing on the command line:
+Register the created RCA with Ubuntu RCS by executing on the command line:

 ```console
 cd ~/ssl